 - State the Problem – Einstein said a problem well stated is already 50% solved.
-Do not combine two deviations into a single problem and should describe it in terms of our five senses see, feel, hear, smell, or taste.
+Do not combine two deviations into a single issue and should describe it regarding our five senses see, feel, hear, smell, or taste.

 - Specify the Problem – In specifying the problems/deviations there are four dimensions:

-- WHAT – the identity of the deviation you want to find the root cause
+- WHAT – the identity of the variance you want to find the root cause

 - WHERE – the location of the problem